DallanQ/terraforming_mars_ares_expedition/Manual.md

 > Image of a green card called microprocessor

-> Image of a card with two steel and another card with development phase
+> Image of a card with two steel (the two steels are circled yellow and labeled 1) and another card with development phase (The development phase is circled yellow and labeled 2)

-> Image of two discarded card with one overlapping the other and a white palm above them
+> Image of two discarded card with one overlapping the other, a white palm above them, with a yellow arrow pointing downward attached to the white palm.(This image is labeled number 4)

-> Image of four copper cubes plus an image of two project cards side by side with a white palm above them
+> Image of four copper cubes (labeled 3) plus an image of two project cards side by side with a white palm above them (labeled 5).

 #### III ACTION PHASE: (page 14)